Information for undocumented students

 - Applicants are able to request an application fee waiver through the Common Application.

 - All students are automatically considered for academic merit scholarships just by applying for admission.
-Merit scholarships can range from $15,000 to $26,000.
+Merit scholarships can range up to $30,000 per year.

 - Undocumented students are not eligible for federal student aid, but can be considered for other sources of need-based assistance.
 Private or outside scholarships are also a great way to help with college expenses.